-First, execute below command to open interfaces file:
+First, execute the below command to open interfaces file:

 sudo vi /etc/network/interfaces

-After that depending on your system network card configuration, you may see below format in vi editor.
+After that, depending on your system network card configuration, you may see the below format in vi editor.

 # This file describes the network interfaces available on your system # and how to activate them.
 For more information, see interfaces(5). source /etc/network/interfaces.d/* # The loopback network interface auto lo iface lo inet loopback # The primary network interface auto eth0 iface eth0 inet dhcp